rfly-openha/documents/2_tutorial/acai.md

 # `acai`

-Compute the degree of controllability (DoC) based on the Availability Control Authority Index, namely ACAI, which is propused by Guang-Xu Du in his paper [1].
+Computes the degree of controllability (DOC) based on the Availability Control Authority Index, namely ACAI, which is proposed by Guang-Xu Du in his paper [1].

 ## Syntax